astmnk/docker-bimserver/README.md

 <b>cat webapps/ROOT/WEB-INF/logs/bimserver.log</b>

-and you will find something like:
+you will find something like: </br>
 <i>
 You or someone else has requested your password to be reset, please click the following link to choose a new password: http://localhost:8080/apps/bimviews/?page=ResetPassword&username=admin@bimserver.org&uoid=131074&validationtoken=54C3D15EDEAA5FAA9AEC13210BE5E7F5
 </i>